Harryyadav/slate/source/includes/tasks.md

 Parameter   | Description
 ------------|---------------------
-status      | Expands the status field associated with the task description | Expands the description field associated with the task
+status      | Status field returned with meaning, icon, name and slug sub-fields. description | Description field is returned with content and amendments sub-fields.

 ---